-Knowles: Exactly, I think the invitations were based off this idea that I am here, I have this album, I'm speaking about these things that are opening up conversations and you want me to share these conversations in your space, but you don't want me to share my full body of work and the range of my work.
-I think a lot of people fear what they haven't seen, and that part has been the most frustrating for me in this process.
-I've had to fight for my sculpture and I've had to fight for those 200 bodies and I've had to fight against not having a space.
-This idea that visibility will be an issue when for me it's an issue to not be on the same level as the viewer.
+Knowles: Exactly, I think the invitations were based off this idea that I am here, I have this album, I'm speaking about these things that are opening up conversations and you want me to share these conversations in your space, but you don't want me which were so narrative based, was there any to share my full body of work and the range of my work.
+I think a lot of people fear what they haven't resistance to that? seen, and that part has been the most frustrating Ojih Odutola: Girl, let me tell you. for me in this process.
+I've had to fight for my Knowles: I already know, but let's talk about it!
+Ojih Odutola: Well, the biggest thing was the wall sculpture and I've had to fight for those 200 bodies and I've had to fight against not having a space. color.
+Before this last show, conference calls were This idea that visibility will be an issue when for me happening from one coast to another with: "she it's an issue to not be on the same level as the wants to do what with the walls?
+Hold up." viewer.
 I need to be able to look you in the eye.
-I need to be able to interact with you.
+I Knowles: I'm sure work, not leave it at the mercy of the standard white cube.
+If you have an intimate relationship need to be able to interact with you.
 You have to become a part of the work, and I can't do that on a stage.
 It's not the access-it's the type of access that I've been allowed to have that's just not enough.

-Ojih Odutola: It's also this idea of adjusting your vision right?
-I think that's the primary pushback-that you have to adjust it.
+Oiih Odutola: It's also this idea of adjusting your vision right?
+I think that's the primary pushbackthat you have to adjust it.
 Of course, with everything there are concessions, and there are certain spaces and presentations which demand collaboration and you shift your vision slightly; but how far do you adjust your vision for the sake of someone else's idea of what they think your work is about?